uchicago-cs/cmsc22000/website/hw/hw6.rst

     homework.

-Go ahead and push the commit you created previously.
+Go ahead and commit the ``.github/workflows/build-and-test.yml`` file, and push it to GitHub.
 GitHub will detect that your repository has a workflow file and will run the job specified in that workflow.
 You can see the status of the workflow by clicking on the